Skip to Main Content

 Winter & Wilderness Specialists

-Safety professionals experienced with Canada-specific hazards including extreme cold, blizzard protocols, bear awareness in wilderness locations, and emergency evacuation planning in remote mountain and forest environments.
+Safety pros skilled with Canada-specific hazards including extreme cold, blizzard protocols, bear awareness in wilderness locations, and emergency evacuation planning in remote mountain and forest environments.

 03.